Engineering Health

 2026

 This inclusive event welcomes students, researchers, industry professionals, and biomedical engineering enthusiasts alike to a day filled with insightful presentations and valuable networking opportunities.
+Researchers from SBME and beyond are invited to showcase their work during our afternoon poster session, or submit an abstract to be considered for a rapid talk.
+More information regarding submission deadlines can be found below.

 Opportunities to Engage